 Opening a branch of a foreign company in Costa Rica can be a little tedious.
-However, if you want to start a business or move your already established company to Costa Rica, contact us at [email protected] with any queries and we will strive to help you with this endeavour.
+However, if you want to start a business or move your already established company to Costa Rica, contact the Biz Latin Hub team, a global law with a local perspective with any queries and we will strive to help you with this endeavour.

 Check out this video to learn more about the market-entry services we provide to support our clients looking to establish an office in Latin America.